50 Cent: 2010–2015: New musical directions, new business ventures, and Animal Ambition

 Jackson's fifth album, Street King Immortal, was initially scheduled for a summer 2012 release and postponed until November 13.
 Disagreements with Interscope Records about its release and promotion led to its temporary cancellation.
 Its first promo single, "New Day" with Dr. Dre and Alicia Keys, was released on July 27.
 The song was produced by Dr. Dre, mixed by Eminem and written by 50 Cent, Alicia Keys, Royce da 5'9" and Dr. Dre.
 A solo version by Keys was leaked by her husband, Swizz Beatz.
 "My Life", the album's second promo single (with Eminem and Maroon 5 lead singer Adam Levine), was released on November 26, 2012.

 In January 2014, Jackson said he planned to release Animal Ambition in the first quarter of the year, followed by Street King Immortal.
 On February 20, he left Shady Records, Aftermath Entertainment, and Interscope, signing with Caroline and Capitol Music Group.
 According to Jackson, although he owed Interscope another album, he was released from his contract because of his friendship with Eminem and Dr. Dre: "I'm a special case and situation.
 It's also because of the leverage of having the strong relationships with Eminem and Dr. Dre.
 They don't want me to be uncomfortable.
 They value our friendship to the point that they would never want [to jeopardize] it over that little bit of money."

 That day, he announced that Animal Ambition would be released on June 3 and released its first track.
 The song, "Funeral", was released with a video on Forbes.com.
 Produced by Jake One, it is a continuation of "50 Bars" from a previous album; two more tracks were scheduled for release on March 18.
 At South by Southwest in Austin, Texas, Jackson performed "Hold On" from the new album.
 That song and "Don't Worry 'Bout It" were released with accompanying videos on March 18.
 According to Jackson, prosperity would be a theme of the album: "This project, I had to search for a concept, a really good concept, in my perspective, and that was prosperity.
 I outlined all the things that would be a part of prosperity, positive and negative [for Animal Ambition]."

+Animal Ambition debuted at number four on the U.S. Billboard 200, giving 50 Cent his fifth consecutive top five album in the country, while also debuting at number one on Billboard's Independent Albums chart.